PavanRangani/docs/docs/prd/chat/my-chats.md

 #### My Tasks

 - Toggle switch.
 By default, it is OFF.
-It means shows all tasks regardless of login user is in RACI or not.
+It means shows all tasks regardless of login user is in RAI or not.
-- If the user changes it to ON, shows only those tasks where the login user is in the RACI roles.
+- If the user changes it to ON, shows only those tasks where the login user is in the RAI roles.

 #### Active Chat